 Before getting locked into a contract, it's best to consider what it will cost you to switch or cancel the plan if it's not meeting the needs of your child.
 Plans with no fixed term are often more economical, as they allow flexibility without slugging you with extra fees.

 Although we don't recommend an individual post-paid plan for children and teens, because of how easy it can be to run up costly additional charges to the monthly minimum cost, if you are looking at this option it's important to compare call, text and data costs as these can vary between carriers - although many offer unlimited plans if you're willing to pay extra.

-Most carriers offer 'family plans' to help parents monitor and control their children's cell phone use.
-These plans allow parents to add addtional lines for a set fee per phone, but is a practical way for them to keep track of their child's phone habits and make sure they don't overspend.
+Some carriers still offer 'family plans' to help parents monitor and control their children's cell phone use.
+These plans allow parents to add additional lines for a set fee per phone, but is a practical way for them to keep track of their child's phone habits and make sure they don't overspend.

 T-Mobile's Family Plans include unlimited talk and text for all devices connected, and customers can link up to five devices to their account.
 While you do get unlimited data, plan pricing varies as to how much high-speed data you want to include in your plan.
 Customers can also set family allowances to manage the minutes, messages and downloads used by each line on their Family account, for an additional $4.99 each month..